rust-lang/rust-analyzer/README.md

 ## Functionalities and Details

 ### 1.Syntax
 We extended rust-analyzer's grammar for Verus-specific syntax.
 This custom rust-analyzer highlights reserved Verus keywords (e.g., `spec`, `proof`, `requires`, `ensures`).
-If a user types `proof` instead of `proof`, a syntax error will be generated for it.
+If a user types `prof` instead of `proof`, a syntax error will be generated for it.

 ### 2.IDE functionalities